govindKulk/fastapi-practice/db_integration_notes.md

     - Allows for package-level initialization code.
     - allows . syntax imports within the package.
     - for allowing absolute imports from other packages, you have to mark the directory as the package mandatorily. like importing from app.core.config import settings in app.main.py will not work unless app is marked as a package with __init__.py file. and also core should be marked as a package too.
-4. If you have to use the reserved keyword as variable name, then appending an underscore (_) at the end is a common convention.
+4. If you have to use a reserved keyword as a variable name, then appending an underscore (_) at the end is a common convention.
     - Example: `class_`, `def_`, etc.

 ## 3. Docker Common Doubts / Notes: